 In addition to its spectral qualities, solar energy on a sunny day amounts to about 1,000 watts per square meter on the Earth’s surface.
 However, a typical solar cell receives only a tiny fraction of this because its size is only a few square centimeters.
 A standard incandescent light bulb produces between 40 and 100 watts total and has most of the energy in the longest infrared wavelengths.
 If you hold a solar cell a few inches from a light bulb, it will receive a similar amount of light as it does from the Sun; although the Sun is more powerful by far, the close distance of the incandescent lamp makes up for its smaller output.

 The energy received by a solar cell from an incandescent light diminishes rapidly with distance.
-The less light that falls on the solar cell, the weaker its output.
-This has the effect of reducing the cell’s voltage and current.
-When current is reduced, it takes longer to charge a battery.
+The less light that falls on the solar cell, the weaker its output, so it takes longer to charge a battery.
 If the cell’s voltage is lower than a minimum threshold value, it becomes impossible to charge the battery; for example, a 12-volt battery needs 12.9 volts to charge it.
 As long as light shines strongly on a solar cell, voltage should not pose an issue.

 The solar cell works well either from the light of the Sun or an incandescent bulb.
 However, the light bulb's electricity has to come from somewhere, such as a power plant run on natural gas or nuclear energy – which costs money.
 Sunlight, on the other hand, is free for the taking.
 Although running a solar cell on artificial light works fine, it makes better sense to use sunlight.